Ramsey Theory and Bounding in Arithmetic: Introduction

-The Infinite $\Delta_1$-Pigeonhole Principle is strongly Weihrauch reducible to Infinite $\Sigma_1$-Pigeonhole Principle via the identity functionals.
-Every $\Sigma_1$ partial coloring has a $\Sigma_1$ domain.
-Every infinite $\Sigma_1$ set has an infinite $\Delta_1$ set $X$.
-Hence Infinite $\Sigma_1$-Pigeonhole Principle is strongly Weihrauch reducible to Infinite $\Delta_1$-Pigeonhole Principle where $\Phi$ restricts the given instance $C_0$ to set $X$ and $\Psi$ is the identity functional.
-(All of the above is in $\mathcal{N}$).
+The Infinite $\Delta^0_1$-Pigeonhole Principle is strongly Weihrauch reducible to the Infinite $\Sigma^0_1$-Pigeonhole Principle via the identity functionals.
+Every $\Sigma^0_1$ partial coloring has a $\Sigma^0_1$ domain.
+Every infinite $\Sigma^0_1$ set has an infinite $\Delta^0_1$ set $X$.
+Hence, the Infinite $\Sigma^0_1$-Pigeonhole Principle is strongly Weihrauch reducible to the Infinite $\Delta^0_1$-Pigeonhole Principle, where $\Phi$ restricts the given instance $C_0$ to the set $X$ and $\Psi$ is the identity functional (all of the above is in $\mathcal{N}$).